 To get the most from your local campaigns, below is the strategy that we currently recommend.
 Every business is different but all can benefit from advertising smartly in local.

 Local Play #1 – Search Engine Advertising

 Google and Bing are still your best places to start.
 While many of the services the search engines offer make you “pay to play”, the truth is that most people still go to the search engines first when making their decisions.
 Both major search engines offer pay per click (sponsored) listings as well as free local map options.
 The beauty of PAID search engine marketing is that you have a ton of flexibility – you set your budgets, you set the time of day in which you want your ads to run, and you get to write customized ads that suit your business needs.
+This is even the whole deal because if you see how social media marketing works, you’d be astonished at the heights it can take you or your company.
 You also get to send people to highly targeted landing pages.
 If you are new to local advertising, the major search engines are the best place to start.